yncxcw/LS-Hadoop-3.0/README.md

 For more information, please refer our paper (Currently under submission).

 ## Install and compile
 For building this project, plesse refer `BUILDING.txt` for detail.
-Since my codebase is built on `Hadoop-3.0.0`.
+My codebase is built on `Hadoop-3.0.0`.

 ## UA killer install
 Our kernel implementation of UA killer is in this: https://github.com/yncxcw/UAkiller repo.
 Please downlaod and install